Skip to main content

 Equipment

-Included on the trip are tents, food, and foam sleeping pads at no additional charge.
+The trek includes tents, chairs, tables, food, portable toilets, and foam sleeping pads at no additional charge.

 What items do I need to bring on my own?